saturnlighting/literature-review/README.md

 <!-- "The dominant deterrents to bicycle commuting are unpleasant weather and inadequate daylight" [@stinson_frequency_2004] -->
 <table class="table" style="margin-left: auto; margin-right: auto;">
 <caption>
-Table 1: Overview of studies that have examined the association between road lighting and cycling uptake
+Table 1: Overview of studies on the association between road lighting and cycling uptake
 </caption>
 <thead>
 <tr>